 87 Statement of Ms Karen Sutherland dated 11 January 2017 at pages 42.8 to 42.10 of the coronial brief.

 88 Ibid at page 42.10 of the coronial brief.

-- 102. As mentioned above, the sixth report arose out of an alleged incident of domestic violence involving DB, his father and BB and was endorsed on 16 July 2013 for a Planned Investigation90 and transferred to Investigation and Response on 19 July 2013.91 - 103.
+- management involvement with HB and her family and based his statement about the sixth report made on 15 July 2013 on Child Protection's records including the Client Relationship Information System (CRIS).89 - 102.
+As mentioned above, the sixth report arose out of an alleged incident of domestic violence involving DB, his father and BB and was endorsed on 16 July 2013 for a Planned Investigation90 and transferred to Investigation and Response on 19 July 2013.91 - 103.
 As part of their investigation, Child Protection contacted ChildFIRST regarding the referral made 16 April 2013 as a result of the fifth report and were advised that attempts had been made to visit EG however, she had cancelled the scheduled appointments on 24 June and 2 July 2013. - 104.
 The only other substantive action, an attempted "unannounced" visit to EG's home on 23 July 2013, was thwarted by Child Protection not having her current address and attending the former home in Tarneit when the family had already moved to Hoppers Crossing.
 Contact with EG was made by telephone one week later, on 30 July 2013, during which the recent (sixth) report was discussed and arrangements made to meet on 7 August 2013, including HB and her younger sister.92 - 105.
 Mr De Nardis' statement also addressed the internal review conducted by Child Protection following HB's death.
 That review, which involved Child Protections response to all six reports involving the family, concluded that case practice was substantively compliant with applicable policy and practice guidelines but could have been strengthened through clearer interagency collaboration to inform assessments and required supports. - 106.
 The review identified a number of actions that would have strengthened the Child Protection response to the family including, inter alia, the use of case conferences and professionals meetings involving known services including Child Protection, the RCH, Disability Client Services, ChildFIRST and Catholic Care to guide interventions based on known needs, service involvement and complex family issues; and greater consideration in assessments and referrals to services that focused on the vulnerability and needs of HB; and a review and more thorough understanding of the complex needs of HB to inform risk assessments.93